2600hz/kazoo/doc/engineering/make.md

 ### `make dialyze-changed`

 Dialyzes all the changed files (compared to the parent branch) in a batch (vs 5 at a time like CI does) but doesn't pull in unknown modules like `dialyze-hard` does.
-Still memory/CPU intesive but not as bad as `hard` mode.
+Still memory/CPU intensive but not as bad as `hard` mode.

 ### Scripts